 Redevelopment staff have begun to communicate with eligible taxing entities about the City’s plans to expand the Urban Renewal Authority Board of Directors.
-The Board will be expanded to include a representative of the school districts and Larimer County.
+The Board will be expanded to include a representative of the school districts, Larimer County and special districts.
 An additional representative will be invited from the pool of remaining taxing entities.
-The City hedl an informational session for those taxing entities in February.
-For more information, contact Patrick Rowe, the City's redevelopment coordinator, at 970.224.6127.
+The City held an informational session for those taxing entities in February.
+For more information, contact Patrick Rowe, the City's Redevelopment Coordinator, at 970.416.2231.

 Fort Collins received an A in Small Business Friendliness this year in the 2015 Thumbtack Small Business Friendliness Survey.
 We've also been ranked in the Top 10 for tech jobs (Fast Company) and the Top 20 Best Places for STEM (Science, Technology, Engineering, Mathematics) jobs (NerdWallet).
 See other accolades about Fort Collins.